TorchDR/TorchDR/docs/source/all.rst

    SampledNeighborEmbedding

 Affinity classes
 ^^^^^^^^^^^^^^^^

-The following classes are used to compute the affinities between the data points in the high-dimensional and low dimensional spaces.
-The affinities are used to define the similarity between the data points and are used to preserve the structure of the data in the reduced dimension space.
+The following classes are used to compute the affinities between the data points.
+Broadly speaking, they define a notion of similarity between samples.

 Simple Affinities